sachasayan/minstrel/memory-bank/systemPatterns.md

   - **Prompt Engineering:** `promptBuilder.ts` constructs prompts dynamically based on the current state and context. `prompts.ts` stores the static parts of the prompts.
 - **Backend (Main Process):**
   - **`fileOps.ts`:** Handles file system operations (reading directories, reading files, writing files, creating directories) through Electron's IPC.
 This ensures proper path resolution and sandboxing.
-  - **`GeminiService.ts`:** (In the renderer process, but conceptually part of the backend) Abstraction layer for interacting with the Gemini API.
+  - **`llmService.ts`:** (In the renderer process, but conceptually part of the backend) Abstraction layer for interacting with the Gemini API.

 ## Component Relationships